Introduction: Rero Lego Dinosaur

 Explore to see what you can do with the rest of the body!

-- However, it's important to remember to minimize the mass of aesthetic parts you add onto the Dinosaur if you don't want to sacrifice it's functionality.
+- It's important to remember to minimize the mass of aesthetic parts you add onto the Dinosaur if you don't want to sacrifice it's functionality.

 - The Cube Servos may overheat after walking (or even standing, in extreme cases) if the body is too heavy.
 If this happens you should turn them off to decrease the strain and prevent damage.